What is a cognitive-communication disorder?

 - Encouraging the person to communicate

-- Explaining what is happening as it happens e.g. "your brother has come to visit"
+- Explaining what is happening e.g. “your brother has come to visit”

 - Only asking one question at a time

-- Don't change the topic of conversation suddenly - it's much easier to talk about one topic at a time.
-Gently remind the person of the topic if they appear to have changed topic unexpectedly
+- Don’t change the topic suddenly - it’s much easier to talk about one topic at a time

 - Taking a break if the conversation is “going round in circles”